Search This Blog

 Some of the beautiful ladies of the Los Angeles "Quakes"

-Fabricated storylines and made up characters became more heavily featured around season 2 and 3, especially after ECW joined the Friday lineup.
-This irritated many of the skaters and fans of true competitive roller derby causing the ratings and interest to begin declining.
-Jerry Seltzer quit the league after the first season citing his disgust with the scripted pro wrestling theatrics.
+Fabricated storylines and made-up characters became more heavily featured around seasons 2 and 3, especially after ECW joined the Friday lineup.
+This irritated many of the skaters and fans of true competitive roller derby, causing the ratings and interest to begin declining.
+Jerry Seltzer quit the league after the first season, citing his disgust with the scripted pro wrestling theatrics.

-RollerJam would employ several wrestling staples to try and make each episode exciting and action packed in hopes to draw viewers.
+RollerJam employed several wrestling staples to try to make each episode exciting and action-packed in hopes of drawing viewers.
 Skaters would use the microphone and cut a promo on their opponents.
 They'd use colorful nicknames and "gimmicks" such as Devo, the escaped convict who skated for the Nevada Hot Dice, or El Numero, a luchador who was a member of the New York Enforcers.

 New York Enforcers team Captain "Mark D'Amato"